 The first phase of the school building, the dining hall, kitchen and staffroom, dates from 1857.
 This part of the building was modernised and extended in 1958.
 In 1970, two further classrooms were added.
 In 1995 a new school hall and offices were built.
 The Key Stage 2 classrooms were extended and a new ICT and library added to the side of the hall in 2002.
 The building continues to be well maintained and equipped offering sizeable teaching accommodation.

-During the course of this time there have only been four head teachers; Mrs McGrath molded the newly amalgamated school and numbers grew year on year.
+During the course of this time there have only been five head teachers; Mrs McGrath moulded the newly amalgamated school and numbers grew year on year.
 Mrs Riley took over the running of the school and St Mary and St Andrew’s went from strength to strength; she promoted the values of love, care and respect which remain in school today.
 In 2009, Mrs Charnley became Head Teacher and continued the tradition of academic excellence, leading the school to an ‘Outstanding’ OFSTED grade in 2011.
 The Diocese confirmed this grading with their RE inspection in 2012.
 In 2016 Mrs Cross was promoted from Deputy Head Teacher to Head Teacher.
+In March 2019 OFSTED graded our school ‘Good’ with Outstanding areas in Early Years Provision, Personal Development, Behaviour and Welfare.
+Mrs Cross retired from education in July 2019 and Mrs Sarah Roach took over the position of Head Teacher.
 The school continues to be well respected within the parishes and local community, and looks forward to building on its wonderful traditions.